fermyon/bartholomew/docs/content/quickstart.md

 ## Viewing Your Changes

-Running the `spin up` command from above (again) will:
+Running the `spin up` command from above (again) will render the post content at `http://localhost:3000/blog/protons`

-- add the newly created post to the blogs index page at `http://localhost:3000/blog`
-- render the post content at `http://localhost:3000/blog/protons`

 ![Post content rendered by Bartholomew based on the blog template](../static/image/docs/bart-new-post.png)